Home » Departments » Police » Police FAQ

 • The person may be avoiding service by not coming to their door when the Police arrive.
 Please supply the Police with that person's work address, if you know it, and any other locations that you know they go to often

 • The Police Department may not have your order yet.
-If that is what you are told you need to call the court where you got the order and find out what the problem is.
+If that is what you are told, you need to call the court where you got the order and find out the problem.

 I was served a subpoena to appear in court.
-I do not want to go and a friend told me that nothing would happen if I didn't go.
+I did not want to go, but a friend told me that nothing would happen if I didn't.
 What's the story?

-You need to be aware that if you do not show up for court and you have been served a subpoena you could be arrested.
+You need to be aware that you could be arrested if you do not show up for court and have been served a subpoena.

 Call the Domestic Violence Unit at 668-8711 ext.
 5530.
 We will set up an appointment with you so that you can come in and file a criminal complaint for that person to be arrested.